Far Beyond Driven: Reissue

+Critical reception

 The album received positive reviews.
 Rolling Stone gave the album four out of five stars.
-Rolling Stone would eventually rank Far Beyond Driven #39 on their list "The 100 Greatest Metal Albums of All Time".
+Rolling Stone would eventually rank Far Beyond Driven No. 39 on their list "The 100 Greatest Metal Albums of All Time".
 Spin wrote in April 1994 that the "quartet has successfully transformed itself into a cross between the older, faster Metallica and today's Rollins Band", adding that "at times, Phil Anselmo is every bit as charismatic as Henry Rollins."
 AllMusic reviewer Eduardo Rivadavia had a more negative take on the album, stating "Far Beyond Driven may have been Pantera's fastest selling album upon release, but it's hardly their best.
 In fact, although it shot straight to the number one spot on the Billboard sales chart in its first week (arguably the most extreme album ever to do so), this incredible feat doesn't so much reflect its own qualities as those of its predecessor, 1992's Vulgar Display of Power."

 In November 2011, Far Beyond Driven was ranked number six on Guitar World magazine's top ten list of guitar albums of 1994.
 The album was also ranked at number twenty in Guitar Worlds "Superunknown: 50 Iconic Albums That Defined 1994" list.